Amidst Growing Enrollment Rates, Texas A&M University Deploys Qless Queuing Software

 Over the past decade, Texas A&M University has experienced skyrocketing enrollment rates.
-Although this is a huge opportunity for the university, it’s also created challenges for their student scholarships and financial aid department, who were experiencing higher call volumes and in-person visits.
+Although this is a huge opportunity for the university, it's also created challenges for their student scholarships and financial aid department, which were experiencing higher call volumes and in-person visits.

 Recognizing the need to improve queues and wait times, the Money Education Center, a department in the Scholarships and Financial Aid Office, knew that they wanted to implement software that would create a virtual queueing experience for the students.
-Unfortunately, many queue management designs were not optimal for higher education and did not understand the specific pain points that Texas A&M was experiencing.
+Unfortunately, many queue management designs were not optimal for higher education and did not understand the specific pain points the school was experiencing.
 When they found Qless — and discovered that it had been adopted by colleges and universities of all sizes across the U.S. — they were able to successfully implement it to manage in-person and phone advising.

 Texas A&M University is a research-intensive public university in College Station, Texas.
 Centrally located between Austin and Houston, Texas A&M offers a convenient campus to capture student enrollments from both major cities.
-This geographic advantage has created many excellent opportunities, but also some challenges for the university.
+This geographic advantage has created many excellent opportunities but also some challenges for the university.

 ““With our phone queues, some students would wait on hold for hours to talk to an advisor.
 We knew that this needed to change in order for us to successfully grow our enrollment.”